Transfer of Credit Guidelines

-- Courses which are not classified as liberal arts and sciences, and are not offered at Wellesley
+- Courses which are not classified as liberal arts and sciences, courses for which equivalent or similar courses are not offered at Wellesley

-- Courses graded pass/fail, unless you submit a letter from the professor who taught the course, stating that you would have earned a grade of ‘C’ or higher
+- Courses graded Pass/Fail, unless the student submits a letter from the professor who taught the course, stating that they would have earned a grade of ‘C’ or higher

 - Courses with a grade of C- or below, except for students who participated in a 12-College Exchange program or attended Spelman, Mills or MIT as an exchange or cross-registered student.

 - Courses which have a credit value of less than .5 Wellesley College units

 Other reasons why you might not receive credit for a course: